 The C.S.M.S.
 Memorial Student Loan Fund Established in 1972 to provide supplementary loans up to \$500.
-Financial need of recipient will be established in accordance with the criteria that the School of Medicine uses for determining the financial resources and needs of its students.

 The Health Professions Student Loan Fund Established in 1964 by the Department of Health, Education, and Welfare under the Health Professions Educational Assistance Act of 1963.